 Chopta is a small beautiful hamlet still unadulterated by the modern civilization.
 The tourists have still to discover this hill station in its full form.
 It is located at an altitude of 2680m above sea level.
 Chopta offers picturesque views of the Himalayan range including Trishul, Nanda Devi and Chaukhamba.
 Chopta is surrounded by rich vegetation of pine, deodar and rhododendrons.
 Chopta is situated on the connecting road from Gopeshwar with Guptakshi.
 Chopta is the starting point for the trekking to Tungnath.
 Chopta has a reach resource of flora and fauna.
 Anywhere you look you will be seeing dense green woods and high peaked mountains.
-The environment here is pollution free and the tranquil and soothing atmosphere will sure calm your mind body and soul.
+The environment here is pollution free and the tranquil and soothing atmosphere will surely calm your mind body and soul.

 Tungnath Temple: Tungnath Temple is situated at an elevation of 3680 m above sea level.
 This is the highest temple dedicated to Lord Shiva.
 Tungnath is one of the Panch (five) Kedars which are Madhmaheswar, Tungnath, Rudranath, Kalpnath and Kedarnath.
 The distance of the trek from Chopta to Tungnath is 3.5 km.